nanobox-quickstarts/nanobox-sinatra/README.md

 # build the code
 nanobox build

-# start the dev environment
+# deploy build to dev environment
-nanobox dev start
+nanobox dev depoly

 # add a convenient way to access your app from the browser
 nanobox dev dns add sinatra.nanobox.dev